Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 2

-Master's in Counseling (2-3 years, minimum 60 credit hours from a CACREP-accredited program)
+Master's in Counseling (2 to 3 years, minimum 60 credit hours, CACREP-accredited)

 3